 School of Life & Health Sciences Aston University Aston TriangleBirmingham B4 7ET

 Aston Research Centre for Healthy Ageing (ARCHA)

-PhD positions available for non-EU students (partly funded).
+Two PhD positions available for (non-funded)

 Please see link below

 I joined Aston University in June 2010 as Lecturer in Pharmacokinetics following over 3 years of extensive pharmacokinetics training with the world-renowned Centre for Applied Pharmacokinetics Research as a post-doctorate research associate, within the School of Pharmacy at the University of Manchester.
 I have a broad background and interest in identifying and modulating cellular mechanisms impacting upon drug/chemical biodistribution and pharmacokinetics.
 Key to this approach has been the merging of bioinformatics and pharmacokinetics in-silico approaches to provide mechanisms that may yielding predictions of human drug biodistribution during early preclinical development phases.

 As a pharmacokineticist and practicing pharmacist, I have a singular vision of developing tools and approaches which provide clear end-user/clinical benefits.
 This approach has driven successes in developing preclinical research tools to predict oral drug absorption and central nervous system drug biodistribution.

 American Pharmacists Association (APhA) - Ebert Prize 2010 (Washington DC, USA) Established in 1873, the Ebert Prize is the oldest pharmacy award in the United States.
 The award, administered by the APhA Academy of Pharmaceutical Research and Science, consists of a silver medallion bearing the likeness of Albert Ethelbert Ebert, former APhA president.
 I received the award at the APhA Annual Meeting and Exposition in Washington, DC, for the paper entitled “Methodology for Development of a Physiological Model Incorporating CYP3A and P-Glycoprotein for the Prediction of Intestinal Drug Absorption,” published in the June 2009 issue of the Journal of Pharmaceutical Sciences.

 Pharmacokinetics plays a vital component in the drug discovery and development process, and provides critical and quantitative knowledge on how a drug enters and is processed by the body.
 Pharmacokinetics aims to quantify and improve prediction at all steps between drug discovery and use with mechanism-based modelling methodologies.